-Kerry Morrison of the Hollywood Property Owners Alliance sees wide-eyed visitors fix their gaze downward, toward the names embedded in the concrete, every day as a part of her job.
+Kerry Morrison of the Hollywood Property Owners Alliance sees wide-eyed visitors fix their gaze downward, toward the iconic handprints and names embedded in the concrete, every day as a part of her job.
 "It's almost the sense, you feel, that they think that that person is buried there or something," she said.
 "There's like this symbolic significance to seeing that name in the sidewalk.
 That's kind of a universal language in a sense."

 Hollywood Boulevard is more than just a capitalistic land shark that swallows credit cards.
 It's a place that stands in, however inadequately, for over 100 years of movie history, a postcard version of all the things that Los Angeles represents to the world.
 LA is a 469-square-mile mega-city without a center, and for the 42.2 million visitors who came to the city in 2013, all they really know of this place I call home is the nebulous idea of "Hollywood."

 Tourists aren't guaranteed to see George Clooney, a member of One Direction, or the rotting corpse of Marilyn Monroe, but you can certainly catch a glimpse of a reasonable wax facsimile for a nominal fee.
-The shows and films that make up the iconography of our popular culture are ephemeral, and mostly haven't left any physical trace, leaving their worshippers in a bind—where are they supposed to go to pay tribute to the things they love?
+The shows and films that make up the iconography of our popular are ephemeral, and mostly haven't left any physical trace, leaving their worshippers in a bind—where are they supposed to go to pay tribute to the things they love?
 If Hollywood didn't already exist, it would have to be invented in order to serve as the world's kitschiest pilgrimage destination.
 And here we are.

 Former Hollywood Chamber of Commerce president E.M.
 Stuart devised the concept behind the Walk of Fame in 1953 in an effort to "maintain the glory of a community whose name means glamour and excitement in the four corners of the world."
 The project cost $1.25 million, which was paid through taxes levied on neighboring property owners—who sued in protest.
 Due to legal challenges and construction delays, the Walk didn't officially open to the public until 1961.
 It ended up being an enormous hit, however: In 1978, the Walk of Fame was declared a Los Angeles Historical-Cultural Monument, and today, an estimated 10 million visitors come to Hollywood Boulevard every year for the privilege of staring at the sidewalk.
 New York tourists look up at impossibly tall buildings, but LA tourists look down.
 I like to think of Los Angeles as the most underrated city in the world for navel-gazing.